isomerpages/moe-temasekjc/_about/Admin Matters.md

 title: Admin Matters
 permalink: /about/admin-matters/
 description: ""
+variant: markdown
 ---
 # School Canteen Advertisement

-<p style="text-align: justify;">Temasek Junior College will be moving to Tampines in 2024.
-We are looking for 5 new canteen stalls to join us.
-Stall holders are to provide a variety of healthy food and beverage choices that provides nutrition for our staff and students.
+<p style="text-align: justify;">Temasek Junior College is looking for a Cut Fruit / Acai stall to provide a variety of healthy food that provides nutrition for our staff and students.
 If you are keen, do submit your application and join us.</p>
 <br>

 <table>